Mexxy-lab/kubernetes_cluster-project/README.md

-        vagrant plugin install vagrant-vmware-desktop       | Make sure vm ware plug in is installed vagrant up     | vagran.exe up                      | Make sure to kepp VB open during this run vagrant up --provider=vmware_desktop                | To use vm ware workstation
+        vagrant plugin install vagrant-vmware-desktop       | Make sure vm ware plug in is installed vagrant up     | vagran.exe up                      | Make sure to kepp VB open during this run vagrant up --provider=vmware_desktop                | To use vm ware workstation ./start-cluster.sh                                  | Would provision the cluster end to end joining all nodes
         ```

 ## Use below command to start up the infra